Art Competition 2025-26

 All artists who enter the competition will be sent a digital certificate via email.

 The best entries will be shared online by the Centre for Personalised Medicine, and may be displayed at future events held by the Centre, or form part of exhibitions.
-For example, winning entries from previous years have been displayed at the John Radcliffe hospital in Oxford, St Anne’s College, the Centre for Human Genetics, and are featured on our website, social media, and in our annual reports.
+For example, winning entries from previous years have been displayed at the Churchill and John Radcliffe hospitals in Oxford, St Anne’s College, the Centre for Human Genetics, and are featured on our website, social media, and in reports relating to the work of the Centre for Personalised Medicine.

 For individual entries, one overall winner will receive £100, one runner-up will receive £50, and highly commended entries will receive £10.
-For group entries, one winning team will receive £100 and one runner-up will receive £50.
+For group entries, one winning team will receive £100.

-Where can I learn more about how personalised medicine affects our planet?
+Where can I learn more about what personalised medicine means?

 For more inspiration…